sarsanaee/sarsanaee.github.io/about.md

 I did my undergraduate and master's at IUST in Iran, working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/).
-I think his lab is one of the best places in Iran to get to know about systems research, and learn to see world from Computer Systems lens.
+I think his lab is one of the best places in Iran to get to know about systems research and learn to see the world from Computer Systems lens.

 ### Selected Publications
 Backdraft: a Lossless Virtual Switch that Prevents the Slow Receiver Problem